 - Writing: 25

 Please note that these expected section scores help you judge your English language ability in different areas.

 Your application is not complete without the test scores.

 TOEFL scores should be sent to your major department.
 Be sure to list the TOEFL institution code for UCLA 4837.

 Ask IELTS to send your scores to your major department and the Graduate Division.

 Foreign language ability can fade quickly, so please note that TOEFL and IELTS scores are considered valid for only two years.
 The scores must be valid at the time you submit your application.
 If you took the examination multiple times, only the most recent score is considered.

 ESLPE for Admitted Applicants

-If you are an admitted applicant who has not met UCLA’s English language requirement, you must, upon arrival at UCLA, take the UCLA English as a Second Language Placement Examination (ESLPE).
+If you are an admitted applicant who has not met UCLA’s English language requirement for waiving the English Requirements for this examination, you must, upon arrival at UCLA, take the UCLA English as a Second Language Placement Examination (ESLPE).
 The ESLPE is an English diagnostic test.
 Depending on your results on the ESLPE, you may be required to complete English as a Second Language courses beginning in your first term at UCLA.
 If English courses are required, you should enroll in them right away, and you should also anticipate spending a longer period of time at the University.

 Admission is canceled for those who do not pass the ESLPE.